linearray/mealstrom/README.md

 If, however, you choose to send a Msg to another _MealyInstance_ as an effect, i.e. call `patch` on it in the `effects` function, you can reuse the `msgId` from the first `Msg`.
 The receiving FSM instance can then even do the same thing, and so on.
 This way you can form a chain of idempotent updates that will, assuming failures are intermittent, eventually succeed.

 ### Log
-The `FSMAPI` attempt to provide an exception-safe way to work with FSM instances in production.
-If you want to examine an instances log or alter the past, you can use the functions from the respective stores directly, but have to take care of exceptions yourself.
+The `FSMAPI` attempts to provide an exception-safe way to work with FSM instances in production.
+If you want to examine an instance's log or alter the past, you can use the functions from the respective stores directly, but have to take care of exceptions yourself.

 ### "Schema" updates
 If at any time you decide to extend one of the types that constitute a `MealyMachine`, you must also update the JSON serialiser/deserialiser and make sure the deserialiser also works when the new fields are not present.
 Sometimes this is trivial, e.g. when adding another data constructor to a sum type.
 Sometimes the change is incompatible and you need to provide a default value or even a conversion (be careful not to shoot yourself in the foot by introducing ambiguity whether something is a "new" or an "old" instance).